Sh0g0-1758/FLivGen/Fed_Framework/README.md

 The FL architecture in its basic form consists of a curator or server that sits at its center and coordinates the training activities.
 The main idea is to build machine learning models based on data sets that are distributed across multiple devices while preventing data leakage.

-However, In real-world scenarios, where data originate from different organizational entities, covariate shift, prior probability shift, concept shift and unbalanced data size are common technical challenges.
+However, In real-world scenarios, where data originate from different organizational entities, covariate shift is common technical challenges.

 There are 3 types of Federated Learning, namely Horizontal, Vertical and Federated Transfer.